 Sakura cold noodles also use this sauce.
 When enjoying it, you can smell the faint scent of cherry blossoms in the noodles, bringing a refreshing feeling, perfect for a cooling dish on hot days.

-Sakura onigiri are cherry blossom rice balls, a popular Japanese picnic food for Hamani festivals.
+Sakura onigiri are cherry blossom rice balls, a popular Japanese picnic food for Hanami festivals.
 When cooking rice, people use salted cherry blossoms, so when the rice is cooked, it has a saltier taste.
 The characteristic of this type of rice ball is its unique pink color and cherry blossom fragrance.

 The rice can then be molded into any shape, from the traditional triangular or round ball shape to other fun shapes by using plastic molds.